thiagosfarias/ecommerce-pulse/README.md

 This application is the Pulse challenge for a dev position.

-Summarizing, this is a Java Spring Boot REST API simulating an transparent checkout.
+Summarizing, this is a Java Spring Boot REST API with MySQL simulating an transparent checkout.

 # Building